 First year students who do not pass the First University Examination will not be permitted to re-attend their first year programme.
 They will be allowed to take the examination subsequently and, on passing it, to attend the second year programme in so far as this is permitted by the present regulations.
 Exceptions to this rule will be made only on grounds of ill health or for some other grave reason.
-Students must pass the First University Examination before entry to the courses of the second year.
+Students must pass the First University Examination before entry to the programme of the second year.

-The Second University Examination must be passed within six terms from the time of entry to the courses of the second year.
+The Second University Examination must be passed within six terms from the time of entry to the programme of the second year.
 Exceptions to this rule may be granted by the Academic Council for very serious reasons, on the recommendation of the Faculty.
-Students must pass the Second University Examination before entry to the courses of the third year.
+Students must pass the Second University Examination before entry to the programme of the third year.

-Students must pass the Third University Examination before entry to the courses of the fourth year.
-Students who fail at the Third or at the Fourth University Examination, whether or not they hold exemption in some subjects, may be required to re-attend the whole or part of the course before being re-admitted to the examination.
+Students must pass the Third University Examination before entry to the programme of the fourth year.
+Students who fail at the Third or at the Fourth University Examination, whether or not they hold exemption in some subjects, may be required to re-attend the whole or part of the module before being re-admitted to the examination.

-First or Second Class Honours may be awarded on the results of the First, Second and Third University Examinations.
-The award of First or Second Class Honours in the BAgrSc Degree is based on the combined results of the Third and Fourth University Examinations.
-The detailed regulations are included in the publication Marks and Standards (available on the UCD Website - address: www.ucd.ie/~exams).
+First or Second Class Honours (Grade I and Grade II) may be awarded on the results of the First, Second and Third University Examinations.
+The award of First or Second Class Honours (Grade I and Grade II) in the BAgrSc Degree is based on the combined results of the Third and Fourth University Examinations.
+The detailed regulations are included in the publication Marks and Standards (available on the UCD Website - address: www.ucd.ie/exams).